Alex-Ueki/Anime-SR/Notes.md

 keep this in mind when choosing the number of images in your training and validation sets; if you have 4 times the number of images in your training set but are using quality=0.5, then your real ratio is 2:1 (not counting the extra tiles you may be creating through jittering)

-# Jittering

-In addition to simply tiling the image, train.py also generates intermediate tiles that are offset 1/2 tile horizontally and vertically, in the hopes of creating additional tiles with interesting detail.
-So an NxM tile image, when jittered, will create an additional (N-1)x(M-1) tiles.
-Jittering is the default.

 # Converting video from interlaced to progressive